netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **When do I need to subscribe?**

-Starting **August 1, 2025**, subscriptions will be required for advanced features.
+Starting **August 1, 2025**, existing users will require a subscription for advanced features.
 You will receive an in-app reminder.
 To avoid interruption of automations, subscribe before that date.
-New users get a **30-day free trial** and will need to subscribe afterward to maintain access to advanced features.
+New users get a **30-day free trial** and will need to subscribe to maintain access to advanced features.

-Note: the subscription is activated the moment your purchase it, and will renew after a month (or a year later for annual subscriptions).
+Note: the subscription is activated the moment your purchase it, and will renew after a month (or after a year for annual subscriptions).

 Subscriptions are available in Netzero app version 2.1.0 and above.
 To subscribe, go to **Settings > Subscription**.